gedare/gedare.github.io/index.md

 Department of Homeland Security,
 National Science Foundation, and
 Office of Naval Research, and
-and by industry gifts from
+by industry gifts from
-Leidos, Northrop Grumman, Texas Instruments, and Xilinx.
+Northrop Grumman, Texas Instruments, Leidos, and Xilinx.

 See more on my [research page](./research.html) and [CV (PDF)](./vitae-gedare.pdf)